rackerlabs/rackspace-how-to/content/rackconnect/cloud-orchestration-support-for-rackconnect-v30.md

 ---

-Rackspace Cloud Orchestration support for RackConnect v3.0 enables you to build a stack of RackConnect v3.0 cloud servers and have them automatically provisioned on your RackConnect v3.0 cloud network, assigned public IP addresses, and automatically added to your dedicated load balancer pools.
+Rackspace Cloud Orchestration support for RackConnect v3.0 enables you to build a stack of RackConnect v3.0 cloud servers.
+It has them automatically provisioned on your RackConnect v3.0 cloud network, assigned public IP addresses, and automatically added to your dedicated load balancer pools.
 When you use Cloud Orchestration, the